CONSTRUCTION & REAL ESTATE

 Featured Image

-In 2021, the Intergovernmental Panel on Climate Change (IPCC) reported that climate change was strengthening “extreme weather” events such as heatwaves and hurricanes.
-In 2022, the IPCC warned that some consequences of climate change had become “irreversible.”
-Ultimately, the question is not “if” businesses will have to adapt to extreme weather but “how” they will do so, facing a future of destructive and escalating weather disruptions.
+Ultimately, the question is not whether businesses must adapt to extreme weather but how they will do so, facing a future of destructive and escalating weather disruptions.

 The Problem is Predictability

-Artificial Intelligence (AI) is emerging as a potent tool in addressing the challenges posed by extreme weather.
-Innovators in the industry, such as tomorrow.io, along with established giants like Google, are employing AI to enhance the accuracy and extend the forecasting range of weather predictions.
+Artificial Intelligence (AI) empowers businesses to better counter the disruptive qualities of extreme weather.
+Industry innovators, such as tomorrow.io, along with established giants like Google, are employing AI to better predict and address extreme weather.

 Our Work on Extreme Weather